models of human disease

 current research interests

 Human neurodevelopmental disorders range from devastating to disabling.
-Learning more about them is imperative for us to help prevent, manage and alleviate the suffering.
-However, dissecting the mechanism is challenging in the human system.
-Models of these diseases in the zebrafish offer a window to peer deeply into the molecular and cellular defects that manifest as phenotypes.
+Learning more about them is imperative for us to help prevent, diagnose, manage and alleviate the suffering.
+We are interested in two classes of neurodevelopmental disorders.

 Using zebrafish models of these diseases we aim to dig deeper into the brain pathologies.
 This means: